rancher/elemental-toolkit/docs/content/en/docs/Examples/creating_bootable_images.md

 ## From standard images

-Besides using the `elemental-toolkit` toolchain, it's possible to create standard container images which are consumable by the vanilla `cOS` images (ISO, Cloud Images, etc.) during the upgrade and deploy phase.
+Besides using the `elemental-toolkit` toolchain, it's possible to create standard container images which are consumable by the vanilla `Elemental` images (ISO, Cloud Images, etc.) during the upgrade and deploy phase.

 An example of a Dockerfile image can be: